The Grants Review and Awards Committee

 Professor Nguyen has previously been on the faculty at the Wilmer Eye Institute of the Johns Hopkins Medical Institutions as Assistant Professor, before becoming Associate Professor of Ophthalmology, and then Director of Medical Education.
 In 2013, he was appointed as the McGaw Endowed Chair in Ophthalmology, Professor and Chair of the Department of Ophthalmology, and the Inaugural Director of the Stanley M. Truhlsen Eye Institute, as well as Assistant Dean for Translational Research, at the University of Nebraska Medical Center.
 In 2017, Professor Nguyen joined the faculty at Stanford University School of Medicine.

 Professor Nguyen serves as principal investigator on multiple clinical trials investigating macular oedema, neovascular age-related macular degeneration (AMD), and ocular inflammatory and uveitic diseases.
 His team is known for its innovative work in early proof-of-concept clinical trials to evaluate potential pharmacotherapeutic agents for retinal vascular and uveitic diseases.
-His team was among the first to evaluate aflibercept for neovascular AMD and diabetic macular oedema (DMO), and ranibizumab for DMO.
+Professor Nguyen and his team were among the first investigators in the world to evaluate aflibercept for neovascular AMD and diabetic macular oedema (DMO), and ranibizumab for DMO.

 Professor Nguyen chaired the US multicenter READ-2, READ-3, and iDEAL studies, evaluating the potential role of vascular endothelial growth factor (VEGF) antagonists through different pathways for DMO, and he lead the SAVE, SAVE-2, and STOP-UVEITIS studies, evaluating the role of new pharmacologic agents in uveitis and ocular inflammatory diseases.